-What strikes us most about the new countries to join our rankings this year is not what they have in common, but their the country accelerate guickly towards a sheer number.
+What strikes us most about the new countries to join our rankings this year is sheer number.

-18 new fintech nations in a total of 83.
+18 new fintech nations, in a total of 83.
 That's growth of more than 25% compared to last year.
-Remember no country enters our data driven index unless it is the headquarters of at least 10 privately owned fintech companies, so our Index shows that from Venezuela to Zimbabwe and Kazakhstan to Slovakia, fintech innovation is spreading fast.
+Remember no country enters our data driven index unless it is the headguarters of at least 10 privately owned fintech companies, so our Index shows that from Venezuela to Zimbabwe and Kazakhstan to Slovakia, fintech innovation is spreading fast.

 The other clear standout is the number of African countries to debut in the Index, particularly those in the sub-Saharan region.
 Nowhere is the transformative potential of fintech more evident.
-Take Somalia, a state plagued by decades of civil wars, whose central bank was only reestablished in 2009.
+Take Somalia, a state plaqued by decades of civil wars, whose central bank was only reestablished in 2009.
 Even now barely a fifth of the population holds a bank account hold their own bank accounts too.